The Neighbors: Income

 ancestry (19.2%), and residents who report Irish roots

 (10.0%), and some of the residents are also of Polish

 ancestry (7.0%), along with some English ancestry residents

 (5.2%), among others.

 The Neighbors: Languages

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Beaver Grade Rd / Ewing Rd

-neighborhood is English, spoken by 90.3% of households.
-Some people also speak Italian (2.2%).
+neighborhood is English, spoken by 90.4% of households.
+Other important languages spoken here include Italian and German.